-• we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or
+- we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or - we make a written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit: or: - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014, in the course of, or at the conclusion of the audit.

-- we make a written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of the audit; or - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014, in the course of, or at the conclusion of the audit.
+We have nothing to report in respect of the above matters except:

-We have nothing to report in respect of the above matters except on 31 October 2022 we made one written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in relation to issues with financial systems which further impact on key statutory returns and related financial governance arrangements.
+On 31 October 2022 we made a written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in relation to its financial systems and governance arrangements.
 We recommended that the Authority should:

-- ensure the Authority has access to the necessary knowledge and expertise to resolve the key issues with the Enterprise Resource Planning (ERP) system in a timely manner to provide sufficient assurance over the completeness and veracity of the data included within the systems; - undertake appropriate testing of the fixes and ensure that appropriate sign-off of these is received prior to running them on live system data; and - ensure budget holders and other relevant officers possess the skills and knowledge to appropriately use the ERP system as intended, including relevant training and updates to key documentation and process manuals.
+- ensure the Authority has access to the necessary knowledge and expertise to resolve the key issues with the ERP system in a timely manner to provide sufficient assurance over the completeness and veracity of the data included within the systems; - undertake appropriate testing of the fixes and ensure that appropriate sign-off of these is received prior to running them on live system data; and - ensure budget holders and other relevant officers possess the skills and knowledge to appropriately use the ERP system as intended, including relevant training and updates to key documentation and process manuals.